Tofino: Climate

 Proximity to the Pacific Ocean keeps temperatures cool in the summer and mild in the winter.
 Average high temperatures in the summer and winter are relatively stable and cool, coming in at 19.1 C and 8.1 C, respectively.
 Compared to the Canadian city of Winnipeg, Manitoba, which rests on a similar latitude, Tofino's average high temperature is 6.8 degrees cooler in the summer and a whopping 19.4 degrees warmer in the winter.

 During the cooler season, there is a lot of precipitation, with 492.1 mm in November alone.
 Nearly all of the precipitation that falls throughout the year is rain, with 203 days with rain and only 7.8 days with snowfall.
 Due to its location on the westernmost part of Vancouver Island, Tofino faces the Pacific Ocean, unimpeded by any mountains to the west (and therefore not subject to a rain shadow effect like much of the eastern island and the BC interior).
 Winter cyclonic storms frequently pass over the town deluging it with rain, making it one of the wettest locations in Canada.
 The month of November alone brings more precipitation to Tofino than that received for an entire year in parts of the BC interior such as Kamloops and Penticton.
 Like the rest of coastal BC, summer brings relative dryness; even so, it still receives much more summertime precipitation than the interior (which can often be susceptible to drought-like conditions until the onset of autumn).

-The highest temperature ever recorded in Tofino was 35.4 C on July 15, 1941.
+The highest temperature ever recorded in Tofino was 35.4 C on June 28, 2021.
 The coldest temperature ever recorded was -15.0 C on January 30, 1969.

-Telecommunications

-Tofino has modern cell phone and land line access (including Internet and ADSL).

 Media

 Tofino has one newspaper, the Tofino-Ucluelet Westerly News.
-Tofino Time is a monthly magazine that publishes local new and articles about Tofino and the surrounding areas.
+Tofino Time is a monthly magazine that publishes local news and articles about Tofino and the surrounding areas.
 CHMZ-FM on 90.1 FM, nicknamed Tuff City radio, is a local radio station.
 Tofino also receives CBC Radio One via CBXZ-FM on 91.5 FM.